NeeravSood/AI-Chatbot/Readme.md

     npm install
     ```

-3. Start the React app:
+3. Build the React app:
     ```sh
-    npm start
+    npm run build
     ```

+4. Serve the React app:
+    The React app is served by the Flask backend.
+Ensure the Flask server is running.

 ## Usage

-1. Ensure both the backend and frontend are running.
+1. Ensure the Flask server is running.
-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:5000`.
-3. Interact with the chatbot by typing a question and clicking "Send".
+3. Interact with the chatbot, upload files, and convert text to speech.

+### API Endpoints

+- **GET /api/messages**: Retrieve all messages.
+- **POST /api/messages**: Add a new message.
+- **POST /api/upload**: Upload a file.
+- **GET /api/tts?text=your_text**: Convert text to speech and return the audio file.

 ## Contributing

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch:
     ```sh